JonathanInTheClouds/Coyn-Java-Backend/README.md

 # Coyn 🪙

 ### What is Coyn?
 Coyn is an open source application designed to give you an overview of your finances.
-Which in turns leads to you saving Money (Coyns).
+Which in turn leads to you saving Money (Coyns).

 ### Goals of Coyn!
 * Identifying reoccurring charges.